whitehatgg/redux-ai/README.md

-# Redux AI State Management Augmentation
+# Redux AI - Intelligent State Augmentation for Redux

-A sophisticated Redux augmentation that provides intelligent state management with retrieval-augmented generation (RAG) capabilities, focusing on dynamic runtime middleware and intelligent state rehydration.
+A sophisticated augmentation layer for Redux that enhances your existing state management with intelligent features, focusing on AI-powered runtime middleware and intelligent state rehydration capabilities.

 ## Features

-- 🧠 TypeScript-based state intelligence with modern Redux patterns
+- 🧠 Intelligent Redux augmentation with modern TypeScript patterns
 - 🌐 Advanced multilingual support with consistent language detection
 - 🔄 Chain-of-thought reasoning with comprehensive activity logging
 - 🐛 Advanced error detection and resolution with comprehensive logging